Louisville is No. 1 in women's AP Top 25 for 1st time - WTMJ

 UConn, South Carolina and Stanford round out the first five teams in the poll.
 Stanford was one of nine ranked teams to lose last week.

-Georgia entered the poll at No. 22, the Bulldogs’ first ranking since the 2018-19 season, while Iowa State was the other newcomer.
-Texas and Washington State fell out.
+Iowa State entered the poll at No. 24 while No. 22 Georgia was the other newcomer.
+It’s the Bulldogs’ first ranking since the 2018-19 season.
+Texas and Washington State fell out of the poll.

 More AP women’s college basketball: https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25